-While I know some people are weary of medical studies, the clinic and maker of the drug must disclose the stage of testing to the participant.
+While I know some people are wary of medical studies, the clinic, and maker of the drug must disclose the stage of testing to the participant.
 By the time I took the medication and participated in the trial, I was at the last level of testing.
 This meant the pharmaceutical company was thisclose to pursuing approval of the drug.

 How Did I Learn About The Study?

 I had heard of medical studies but never knew how they actually worked.
 I did a basic Google search for medical studies in my city.
 I found a few different companies in my area that were conducting studies and researched each clinic endlessly.
 Many studies are also listed on Craigslist.

 Most companies list all their medical studies online in detail.
 This included who was conducting the study (usually a doctor or group of doctors), the trial duration, and what kind of participant the clinic is looking for, such as male or female, age range, smoker or non-smoker, etc.